Robert Venables: Later career

-Cromwell died in September 1658 and was replaced as Protector by his son Richard, who was dismissed by the army in May 1659.
-Although sympathetic to restoring the monarchy, Venables avoided participation in Booth's Insurrection of August 1659, which was led by George Booth, a Presbyterian and colleague during the war in Cheshire.
-When George Monck took control of Parliament in February 1660, he appointed Venables governor of Chester but he was removed after The Restoration of Charles II, following pressure from local Royalists, ending his public career.
+Cromwell died in September 1658 and was replaced as Lord Protector by his son Richard, who was dismissed by the army in May 1659.
+Although sympathetic to restoring the monarchy, Venables avoided participation in Booth's Insurrection of August 1659.
+The uprising was led by George Booth, a Presbyterian and former colleague during the First English Civil War in Cheshire.
+When George Monck took control of Parliament in February 1660, he appointed Venables Governor of Chester, but pressure from local Royalists meant he was removed shortly after the Stuart Restoration in May 1660, ending his public career.

 In 1662, he published a treatise titled The Experienced Angler, with a preface by Izaak Walton, which went through five editions during his lifetime.
 A prominent supporter of local Nonconformists, he was accused of involvement in the 1663 Farnley Wood Plot, but released without charge.
 He sheltered the Covenanter dissident William Veitch after the Pentland Rising in 1666, and in 1683 was indicted as a supporter of the exiled Duke of Monmouth.
 He also served as a trustee of Sir John Deane's College, a school established in 1557 with a strong Puritan tradition; then in Chester, it moved to Northwich in 1905 and is now a Sixth form college.

 In 1668, he purchased an estate at Wincham where he died on 10 December 1687, leaving his property to his daughter Frances.